elgatosf/streamdeck-javascript-sdk/css/README.md

 <!-- TODO: Mark as deprecated and provide reference links to the new component library.  -->

-***

 ## General operation

-We've included some layout and styling to get you started quickly.
-PI's main view is wrapped in a HTML-node with the class `sdpi-wrapper`.
+The property inspector's main view is wrapped in a `div` with the class `sdpi-wrapper`.

 ```html
 <div class="sdpi-wrapper">